Hafsids of Béjaïa: Abu Zakariya 1285-1301

-And the chaos resulting from the rebellion of Ibn Abi Umara, Abu Zakariya was recognised as ruler not only in Béjaïa but in Constantine, Algiers and Dellys.
+Amid the chaos resulting from the rebellion of Ibn Abi Umara, Abu Zakariya was recognised as ruler not only in Béjaïa but in Constantine, Algiers and Dellys.
 He did not claim to be caliph, unlike his cousins in Tunis.
 Although he retained the style of emir, he took a title reminiscent of a caliphal name, Al-Muntahab li-Ihyā Din-Allah.
 He tried to reunite Hafsid lands by advancing on Tunis to oust his uncle Abu Hafs Umar bin Yahya, but the Zayyanid ruler of Tlemcen, Uthman, allied with Tunis, threatened Béjaïa and forced his withdrawal.
 Abu Zakariya was however able to consolidate his rule over Biskra, Ouargla and the Aurès Mountains.
 Later in his reign he faced a new threat from the west in the shape of the Marinid ruler Abu Yaqub Yusuf an-Nasr who first seized Algiers and then attacked Béjaïa itself.